Xx (The xx album): Music

+Lyrics

 On xx, Croft and Sim touch on themes of love, desire and loss in their songwriting, which Croft said has "always been based around emotions, right from the start.
 My favourite songs are usually quite sad and I think heartbreak is something that so many people can connect with."
 Like Croft, Sim said he wrote much of his lyrics at night when his emotions ran "a bit higher".
 Because of their reserved personalities, Robert Christgau believes they rely on a low-key, vulnerable style and exchange "ideas about intimacy as contemporaries, comrades, prospects, lovers, ex-lovers and friends".
 According to NME magazine's Emily Mackay, all of the songs deal with the consuming emotions associated with first love, including the tacit intimacy on "VCR", the yearning expressed on "Heart Skipped a Beat" and the premature affection warned of on "Crystalised".
 Petra Davis from The Quietus argues that the thematic crux of xx is in the succession of songs from "Islands" to "Shelter", each of which sees "a radical shift in perspective on a similar – perhaps a single – love story."

 The album's Roman numeral title refers to each of the band members having turned 20 years old by the time xx was released.
 Because of their age, many critics interpret the songs as nocturnal depictions of adolescent lust.
 Philip Sherburne writes in Spin that xx brims with a "young lust" often found in rock music, and recordings such as "Fantasy" and "Shelter" express a jaded yearning, particularly in a lyric from the latter song: "Can I make it better with the lights turned on".
 Croft vehemently denied this: "We were writing these songs when we were 17.
 I can honestly say I've never thought this is about my sex life."
-Croft and Sim, who were both gay, did not intend for the songs to be heard as romantic duets; she said they are singing "past each other" rather than to each other.
+Croft and Sim, who are both gay, did not intend for the songs to be heard as romantic duets; she said they are singing "past each other" rather than to each other.
 Having combined their individually written lyrics, they could not definitely explain what their songs were about, although Croft said Sim's lyrics resonated with her nonetheless and enjoyed the personal interpretation it offered.
 "You can put them into your own life", she explained, "like, 'Oh, this is my song.'"
 The romantic situations Sim wrote of had been inspired by other people.
 "I hadn't really had any relationships to be working off, but I had a huge interest in life, and looking at other people's relationships around me", he said.